openedx/openedx-filters/docs/how-tos/create-a-pipeline-step.rst

 Step 5: Configure the Pipeline for the Filter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-After creating the pipeline step, you need to configure the pipeline for the filter in the `filter configuration`_.
+After creating the pipeline step, you need to configure the pipeline for the filter in the :term:`filter configuration`.
 The configuration settings are specific for each :term:`filter type` and define the pipeline steps to be executed when the filter is triggered.
 You should add the path to the pipeline step class in the filter's pipeline configuration.

 In our example, we will configure the pipeline for the `CourseEnrollmentStarted filter`_ to include the pipeline step we created.
 The configuration should look like this: